• Stomping Ground Brewing co-founder, Steve Jaffares. (Source: Steve Jaffares)

 Independent craft brewery, Stomping Ground Brewing co-founder, Steve Jaffares, says he plans to turn the former Deeds Brewing taproom into a new venue.
 Deeds Brewing stopped trading in April.

-Jeffares said he didn’t acquire Deeds’ brewery or brand, but in purchasing its taproom, hopes to revive the space for a yet-to-be-named hospitality venue.
+Jeffares said he didn’t acquire Deeds’ brewery or brand, but has leased its former taproom from the new owners of the building.
+He is yet to name the new venue.
 It will feature an all-weather beer garden and will champion the best independent breweries, beverage producers, and food suppliers, with a particular focus on Melbourne and Victoria.

 “I have loved promoting indie beer and beer-related experiences for more than 20 years and, while the industry has evolved and been challenged of late, I’m convinced there are still exciting opportunities,” Jeffares said.